eltociear/website/src/lib/content/papers/en/preventing-1933.md

 **The intervention must happen while the system is stressed but still functional.**

+The Structural Difference: Velocity.
+The feedback loops that destroyed Weimar took years to cycle.
+In the algorithmic age, these loops cycle in milliseconds.
+We do not have a 4-year window; we likely have an 18-month window once the cascade begins.
+This requires pre-positioned architecture, not reactive policy.

 This is the 2026 horizon: the point where we either architect resilience or default to authoritarian simplification.

 ### The Stakes (Stated Clearly)